shagar619/Redux/README.md

 #### 🔑 4.
 Dispatch

-- The method used to send an action to the store.
+- The role of the dispatch function in Redux is to send actions to the store.
-- Triggers the reducer to compute the new state.
+- It's a method provided by the Redux store that accepts an action object as its argument and initiates the process of updating the application's state based on that action.

 ```javascript
 // components/AddTask.js